corusm/SmartTV-WebRemote/README.md

 # Samsung Smart TV Remote

 Made with the [samsung-remote](https://github.com/natalan/samsung-remote) module.
+This is a Instruction for using this app either for hosting a website with a tv remote or a solution for conneting the **google home / assistant** to your samsung smart tv and control everything with it.

 # Documentation